Best exercise bikes for using at home

-Unlike running, cycling is a low impact form of exercise that will save your knees, hips and ankles from the stress of repeated strides.
-Exercise bikes tend to be cheaper and more compact than the best treadmills too, but they still offer similar health benefits such as boosting your metabolism, burning calories and improving your aerobic capacity, among others.
+Unlike running, cycling is a low-impact form of exercise that will save your knees, hips and ankles from the stress of repeated strides.
+Exercise bikes tend to be cheaper and much more compact than the best treadmills, but they offer similar health benefits such as boosting your metabolism, burning calories, and improving your aerobic capacity, among others.

-These advantages make them a top option for exercising at home, but which one should you add to your fitness kit collection?
-We’ve tried and tested some of the best models on the market to help you decide, sussing out their strengths and weaknesses and reporting back so you can find the right bike for you.
+These advantages make them a fantastic option for exercising at home, but which one should you add to your fitness kit collection?
+We’ve tried and tested some of the best models on the market to help you decide, sussing out their strengths and weaknesses and reporting back so you can find the best exercise bike for you.

 Specifications